mcmenon/rtlizer/README.md

 - `cd /etc/systemd/network`
 - edit lidar.network and set IP that talks to the beaglebone (where the LIAR is normally) to be 192.168.0.4
 - `sudo apt install socat`
-- Run `ifconfig` on each to verify that the microhard radio is `enp0s20f0u5u3`
-- From home directory, `git clone https://github.com/shield-ai/rtlizer.git`

 On the ground station:
 - `sudo apt install libgtk-3-dev`